|Study Period:||2016 -2027|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The Asia-Pacific chocolate market is projected to register a CAGR of 6.7% during the forecast period (2022 - 2027).

 Due to a substantial shift in demand dynamics, the chocolate sector underwent a dramatic disruption with the outbreak of the COVID-19 pandemic.
 The pandemic is further expected to adversely impact chocolate sales in Asia-Pacific countries due to the lockdown and other restrictions.
-Furthermore, chocolates are not considered essential products, and hence, the consumer demand in these countries has witnessed a decline for the past few months.
+Furthermore, chocolates are not considered essential products, and hence, the consumer demand in these countries has witnessed a decline over the past few months.
 The demand for premium chocolate categories is projected to experience a decline owing to the economic slump.
-Additionally, a short-term disruption in the supply chain, reduction in consumer demand, and slump in sales are responsible for hampering the growth of the Asia-Pacific chocolate market during the COVID-19 period.
+Additionally, a short-term disruption in the supply chain, a reduction in consumer demand, and a slump in sales are responsible for hampering the growth of the Asia-Pacific chocolate market during the COVID-19 period.

 Over the medium term, Asia-Pacific was the fastest-growing market for chocolates, as various emerging economies, such as China, India, Japan, and others, are expected to experience major progress.
 However, it is affected by the rising costs of cocoa.

 Furthermore, the market is primarily driven by emerging trends such as healthy indulgence of low-fat and sugar-free chocolates due to consumers' growing health consciousness.
 Furthermore, the increasing demand for ethically harvested cocoa and cocoa sourced from a single plantation is driving the growth of the premium chocolate segment.